Designing a Nervous Breakdown: Release

 In August 1999, Designing a Nervous Breakdown was announced for release early next year.
 Preview clips from the album was posted on the group's website later in the month.
 In October, the band performed at a Heroes & Villains showcase in New York City, prior to the release of a split-single with the Get Up Kids in November.
 Designing a Nervous Breakdown was released on January 25, 2000; the artwork features a close-up image of a face with its mouth open.
 David explained that he and Berwanger were purchasing Intellivision games for the latter's system when they came across a copy of Microsurgeon (1982).
 David remarked that it had "cool 80’s graphics" and Berwanger said it reminded him of Devo; they subsequently sent it to designer Thomas Humphrey, who turned it into the final artwork.
-They promoted the album with an east tour tour in January and February, followed by an east coast trek in March and another west coast tour in April with Love as Laughter, Hot Rod Circuit and Piebald.
+They promoted the album with an east coast tour in January and February, followed by an east coast trek in March and another west coast tour in April with Love as Laughter, Hot Rod Circuit and Piebald.
 On a budget of $600, the band made a music video for "All Things Ordinary", which Jankowski directed.
 It was filmed at Oldfather Studios in Lawrence, Kansas, and took influence from 1980s music videos.
 The clip starts with a director coming into view and telling the band he'll change their look.
 Over the course of the video, the members' outfits changes from cavemen to pirates to animal costumes, before returning to their normal clothes.
 Some extras were invited from a party down the road to dance around the band for around 30 minutes.

 The group then went on a six-week of Europe with the Get Up Kids in May and June, and then an eight-week US tour with them.
 The band went on the Heroes & Villains Fall Tour in September and October with the Get Up Kids and Koufax; alongside this, the band and Koufax played two shows without the Get Up Kids.
 They took a two-week break after the trek's conclusion, before touring again until Christmas.
 The band received some attention when Berwanger dated actress Chloë Sevigny for a brief period.
 Author Leslie Simon in her book Wish You Were Here: An Essential Guide to Your Favorite Music Scenes―from Punk to Indie and Everything in Between (2009) said Limp Bizkit had reportedly stole the video concept of "All Things Ordinary" for "My Way" after their frontman Fred Durst had been shown a clip of it from an employee at Total Request Live.
 In 2016, Vagrant celebrated their 20th anniversary by re-pressing their back-catalogue on vinyl, including Designing a Nervous Breakdown.
 To celebrate the album's 20th anniversary, the band played a few shows in early 2020 where they performed the album in its entirety.